Pope John Paul I

-He was declared a servant of God by his successor, John Paul II, on 23 November 2003, the first step on the road to sainthood.
-Pope Francis confirmed his heroic virtue on 8 November 2017 and named him as Venerable.
-Pope Francis presided over the beatification on 4 September 2022.
+John Paul I was declared a Servant of God by his successor, John Paul II, on 23 November 2003.
+Pope Francis confirmed John Paul's heroic virtue on 8 November 2017 and titled him as venerable.
+Francis presided over John Paul's beatification on 4 September 2022.

 Early life and education

 Albino Luciani was born on 17 October 1912 in Forno di Canale (now Canale d'Agordo) in Belluno, a province of the Veneto region in Northern Italy.
 He was the son of Giovanni Luciani (c.
 1872–1952), a bricklayer, and Bortola Tancon (c.
 1879–1947).
 Albino was followed by two brothers, Federico (1915–1916) and Edoardo (1917–2008), and a sister, Antonia (1920–2010).
 He was baptised on the day he was born by the midwife because he was considered to be in danger of death.
 The solemn rites of baptism were formalised in the parish church two days later.

 Luciani was a restless child.
 In 1922, aged 10, he was awestruck when a Capuchin friar came to his village to preach the Lenten sermons.
 From that moment, he decided that he wanted to become a priest and went to his father to ask for his permission.
 His father agreed and said to him: "I hope that when you become a priest you will be on the side of the workers, for Christ Himself would have been on their side".

 Luciani entered the minor seminary of Feltre in 1923, where his teachers found him "too lively", and later went on to the major seminary of Belluno.
 During his stay at Belluno, he attempted to join the Jesuits.
 However, he was denied by the seminary's rector, Bishop Giosuè Cattarossi.